Job Tips for Campsite Couriers 11: The Moroccan Night Raiders

 One real disappointment about that summer on the campsite was the spate of burglaries that we suffered on two occasion.
 Thieves were breaking into the mobiles at night or even just reaching inside the open windows for booty as customers had left them open to keep cool.

-It first happened back in April causing real consternation among folk, especially as many had young children and one of our customers surprised a burglar who was inside his mobile and who thankfully scarpered quick.
 The campsite staff laid on extra security and they figured they knew where the interlopers were coming in and sure enough one night they caught two of them.

 They turned out to be Moroccans, and they were handed over into the gentle hands of the local Carabinieri.
 Either their mates were rounded up too or they disappeared out of town to avoid the law.
 Whatever the outcome that was the end of the crimewave, at least for a couple of months.